uswds/uswds-site/pages/design-tokens/overview.md

 In general, USWDS sets variables with tokens, and passes those variables into functions and mixins in the source Sass.

-## Using style tokens
+## Using design tokens

-Use style tokens directly to set the value of settings variables in USWDS theme settings files, like `$theme-site-max-width: 'desktop'`.
+Use design tokens directly to set the value of settings variables in USWDS theme settings files, like `$theme-site-max-width: 'desktop'`.
 Otherwise, use functions, mixins, or utility classes as in the examples below.
-See individual style token section for more details.
+See individual design token section for more details.

 ### Color
 <div class="site-table-wrapper">